keatingw/ml-practice/README.md

 # ml-practice

-A workspace structured project for revising machine learning algorithms.
+A workspace structured project to help revise machine learning algorithms, `maturin`-based Rust extension modules, and experiment with `uv` and its monorepo.

 The top-level workspace defines the development dependencies and any cross-cutting tests.
 Underlying this there are 3 packages: